robert-hh/ads1x15/readme.md

 0..2047 for ADS1015.
 Rate should be chosen according to the input signal change rate and the precision needed.
 The mode set is the traditional comparator mode, with the lower threshold set to 0.
+The value returned by alert_read is a signed integer of the raw ADC value.
+That value can be converted to a voltage with the method raw_to_v().

 ###  adc.conversion_start() and adc.alert_read()